ashish-choudhari/weblog/_posts/2020-03-04-email-2-sms-for-specific-duration-of-day.md

 > import sys	for local system operations
 > import os	--\\--

-some fuctions to perform cleanup opearations
+some functions to perform cleanup operations

 ```python